 The financial results of Dippin' Dots have been included in our consolidated financial statements since the date of the acquisition.
-Sales and net earnings of Dippin' Dots since the date of acquisition were \$33.7 million and \$6.6 million for the year ended September 24, 2022.
+Sales and net earnings of Dippin' Dots \$96.0 million and \$13.0 million for the year ended September 30, 2023, and \$33.7 million and \$4.9 million for the year ended September 24, 2022.
 Dippin' Dots is reported as part of our Food Service segment.
 Acquisition costs of \$3.1 million were included within Administrative expenses for the year ended September 24, 2022.